deepomicslab/Interaction-redundancy/README.md

                         weighted\_jaccard\_distance, euclidean\_distance, correlation\_distance, and
                         manhattan\_distance (default: weighted\_jaccard\_distance).

-For more information, please use python interaction_redundancy_cal.py -h
+For more information, please use python interaction_redundancy_cal.py -h.

+## Output
+Each row in the output file represents a sample, with the first column displaying the interaction redundancy value and the second column displaying the interaction diversity value.

-### Maintainer
+## Maintainer
 Ruo Han Wang ruohawang2-c@my.cityu.edu.hk